 Skip to content

-For information on the symptoms and support, see our page: Distal SMA.
+For information on the symptoms and support, see our page: Distal SMA >.

-Distal SMA is caused by mutations in several different genes, by far the best studied of which is called GARS1.
-Mutations in GARS1 cause distal SMA type-V (also known as dSMA-V), which results in muscle weakness and wasting predominantly in the hands and feet due to deterioration of the connections between motor neurons and muscles1.
+Distal SMA is caused by mutations in several different genes, but by far the best studied is GARS1.
+Mutations in GARS1 cause distalSMA type-V (also known as dSMA-V), which results in muscle weakness and wasting predominantly in the hands and feet due to deterioration of the connections between motor neurons and muscles1.
 In addition to motor symptoms, mutations in GARS1 can also affect the sensory nerves, impairing their ability to detect stimuli in the external environment.
-When this happens, there will be a diagnosis of Charcot-Marie-Tooth disease type 2D (CMT2D), as opposed to dSMA-V1.
+When this happens, there is a diagnosis of Charcot-Marie-Tooth disease type 2D (CMT2D), as opposed to dSMA-V1.

 1. Antonellis et al. (2003) Glycyl tRNA synthetase mutations in CMT2D and dSMAV.
 Am J Hum Genet 72: 1293-1299.